 Remove the cotenna (pork rind) from the guanciale, then cut it into strips.

 In a large skillet, heat one tablespoon of extra virgin olive oil and add the chili pepper and the guanciale.
-Panfry for a few minutes, stirring frequently, until the guanciale turns golden brown.
+Panfry for a few minutes, frequently stirring until the guanciale turns golden brown.
 Then add a splash of white wine and cook until it evaporates.
-Remove some guanciale from the skillet and set aside, as you’ll be using it to top the rigatoni.
+Remove some guanciale from the skillet and set aside, as you’ll use it to top the rigatoni.
 Be sure to keep the guanciale fat in the pan for extra flavor.